 If you have vents or baseboards in rooms you don’t use.
 Turn them off or close them and shut the door.

-If you need to purchase or replace an appliance, consider and Energy Star Certified Appliance.
+If you need to purchase or replace an appliance, consider an Energy Star Certified Appliance.
 It might even save you money if they offer a rebate.
+We just replaced our furnace with a high-efficiency model, it came with a $350 rebate.
+That certainly doesn’t cover the cost of the furnace but every little bit helps.

 Energy and water-saving tips: